Professor Rogge will be accepting applications for graduate students for the 2023-2024 academic year.

 - 5PM 472: Measurement Theory/Statistics

-- Rogge, R. D., Daks, J. S., Dubler, B. A., & Saint, K. J. (in press).
+- Rogge, R. D., Daks, J. S., Dubler, B. A., & Saint, K. J. (2019).
 It's all about the process: Examining the convergent validity, conceptual coverage, unique predictive validity, and clinical utility of ACT process measures.
 Journal of Contextual Behavioral Science.

 - Hangen,F., Crasta, D., & Rogge, R. D. (2019).
-Delineating the Boundaries between Nonmonogamy and Infedelity: Bringing Consent Back into Definitions of Consensual Nonmonogamy with Latent Profile Analysis.
+Delineating the Boundaries between Nonmonogamy and Infidelity: Bringing Consent Back into Definitions of Consensual Nonmonogamy with Latent Profile Analysis.
 Journal of Sex Research.

 - Peltz, J. S., Rogge, R. D., & O’Connor, T. (2019).
 Adolescent sleep quality mediates family chaos and adolescent mental health: A daily diary-based study.
 Journal of Family Psychology, 33, 259-269.